 The Greek philosopher Aristotle (384-322 BC) was in Stagira in Greek Macedonia born.
-In addition to Plato (427-347 BC) - he was an employee at the Academy in Athens - he is considered the greatest thinker and naturalist of antiquity and founder of scientific philosophy.
+In addition to Plato (427-347 BC) - he was an employee at its academy in Athens - he is considered the greatest thinker and naturalist of antiquity and founder of scientific philosophy.
 He also decisively influenced the Christian philosophy of the Middle Ages.
-In 342 BC He came for six years to the Macedonian court as the educator of the 13-year-old Crown Prince Alexander (356-323 BC), the later "Great".
+In 342 BC He came to the Macedonian court for six years as an educator of the 13-year-old Crown Prince Alexander (356-323 BC), the later "Great".

-Returning to Athens, he built a museum of natural history and a library.
+Returning to Athens, he set up a museum of natural history and a library.
 Many of his many written works have survived.
 He also cultivated an experimental vineyard with many grape varieties and carried out a kind of scientific cultivation of the vine.
-Aristotle said that although the wine makes people more lovesick, but he also criticized the alcohol-fogged blindness in the mate choice and asked the question of the consequences of the excess: "Why is not fertile seeds of drunkenness usually?"
+Aristotle said that although the wine makes people more lovesick, but he also criticized the alcohol-fogged blindness in the mate choice and asked the question of the consequences of the excess: "Why is not fertile seeds of drunkenness usually fruitful?"

-He describes the bitter awakening after extensive binge as "a kind of boiling and inflammation in its final stage" .
-He mentioned the grape varieties of Kapnias (see also under Hatzimichalis ) and the possibly still existing Lemnia (see under Limnio ).
-In addition, he dealt (unsuccessfully) with the production of spirits by distillation, On the positive and so to speak indispensable inspiration of artists by wine enjoyment he wrote: "In vain knocking, who is without wine, knocking at the Muses gate" .
-But that even such great minds are not immune from error, prove his two assertions: "The Partridge females can be fertilized by the voice of the male " as well as " A drop of wine in a large barrel of water becomes water ".
+The bitter awakening after extensive binging he described as "a kind of boiling and inflammation in its final stages" .
+He mentions the grape varieties of Kapnias (see also under Hatzimichalis ) and the possibly still existing Lemnia (see under Limnio ).
+He also dealt (unsuccessfully) with the production of spirits by distillation, On the positive and so to speak indispensable inspiration of artists by wine enjoyment he wrote: "In vain knocking, who is without wine, knocking at the Muses gate" .
+But that even such great minds are not immune from error, prove his two assertions: "The Partridge females can be fertilized by the voice of the male " as well as " a drop of wine in a large barrel of water becomes water ".
 Parts of his works are in the famous agricultural collection Geoponika contain.